earlywarningtoolbox/spatial_warnings/cran-comments.md

 Some functions have been renamed as part of a peer-review process prior to publication of an article describing the package.

-Note that this is a reupload that reduces the required testing time.
+Note that this is a reupload that reduces the required testing time on CRAN machines.

 ## Changes in this release